Legal Guidance During An Audit Reconsideration Request

 The manual clearly provides that the audit reconsideration must be made in writing.
 The request must seek abatement of the excessive tax.
 Specifically explain why you were deprived of the ability to submit data and appeal the original tax audit decision.
 Illustrate how the data would have reduced your tax if presented at the time of audit.

 By following these procedures, erroneous assessments can be corrected even though the ink on the examination report has long since dried.

-Speak with a Boston west metro tax lawyer in a free consultation by calling Levins Tax Law, LLC, at 508-435-0118 or 888-333-9501.
-You can also contact us by e-mailing our firm.
-We accept American Express, Visa and MasterCard.
+Get advice from an experienced west Boston metro tax lawyer during a confidential consultation by calling Levins Tax Law, at 866-485-7019.
+You can also contact us by emailing our firm.
+We accept American Express, Visa and Mastercard.